Aims, Policy & Practice

 Why we provide our service

-Before the Centre was operational, the Police and victims faced two problems when using local firms of solicitors
+Before we were operational, the Police and victims faced two problems when using local firms of solicitors

 to obtain non-molestation orders.
 Generally, solicitors were only willing to accept clients that were either eligible